Voilett-Roze/asus/USB-Disk-Check-at-Boot-or-Hot-Plug.md

 # This is work in progress and not yet published!

 ## Background
 This guide is a followup to the original found [here](https://github.com/RMerl/asuswrt-merlin/wiki/USB-Disk-Check-at-Boot).
-The purpose of this guide is to provide example scripts that can be used to automatically check and repair the filesystems of USB storage devices during boot.
-This might be desirable because after the router has booted it can sometimes be difficult to unmount a filesystem for checking.
-This is especially true if that filesystem is used by Entware.
+The purpose of this guide is to provide example `pre-mount` scripts that can be used to automatically check and repair the filesystems of USB storage devices during boot or when they are plugged in.
+This might be desirable because after the router has automatically mounted a filesystem it can sometimes be difficult to unmount it for checking.
+This is especially true if that filesystem is used by third-party software such as Entware.

-The script shown in the original guide has the following limitations:
+This guide attempts to address the following limitations present in the original script:
 1. It uses MBR partition IDs to identify the filesystem type.
 Unfortunately there is no guarantee that the partition ID actually matches the filesystem present in the partition.
+2. It is not compatible with GPT disks.
-2. It uses a command to check NTFS filesystems that may not be present on certain router models.
+3. It uses a command to check NTFS filesystems that may not be present on certain router models.
-3. It makes no attempt to check HFS filesystems.
+4. It makes no attempt to check HFS filesystems.

-Since Merlin's 384.10_3 and John's V39E1 release a second parameter (`$2`) is passed to the `pre-mount` user script.
+Since Merlin's 384.11?? and John's V39E1 firmware releases a second parameter (`$2`) is passed to the `pre-mount` user script.
 This parameter contains the filesystem type as detected by the router.
 This should be much more reliable than using the partition ID.
 The following is a list of all the possible types: `NULL`, `mbr`, `swap`, `ext2`, `ext3`, `ext4`, `hfs`, `hfs+j`, `hfs+jx`, `ntfs`, `apple_efi`, `vfat`, `unknown`.

 The first parameter is unchanged and is the device name (e.g. `/dev/sda1` or `/dev/sda`).
 Please note that it is valid to have a device name that doesn't end in a digit (e.g. `/dev/sda`).
 This typically indicates that the device has no partition table and contains a single filesystem (i.e. a Super Floppy) as commonly seen with USB flash drives.
 ## Prerequisites
-The following firmware versions or higher are required: Merlin's 384.10_3 or John's V39E1.
+The following firmware versions or higher are required: Merlin's 384.11?? or John's V39E1.

+## Considerations
+1. Where possible the example scripts perform a "quick" check of the filesystem.
+This is usually desirable because `pre-mount` is a blocking script and performing a full filesystem check could detrimentally effect boot times.
+2. When using the "Disk Scan" utility in the router's webUI bear in mind that after it has completed the device is remounted causing `pre-mount` to run again.
+This could mean that the device is checked a second time!

 ## Example scripts

 The following can be used as-is or as the basis for your own `pre-mount` script.
 I won't describe how to create or enable [user scripts](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts) as that is explained elsewhere in the wiki.
 I have tried to write these examples in such a way that it is easy to understand how they work.
 They deliberately _don't_ use "clever" (i.e. non-obvious) coding techniques.